Patricia Wright - Executive Director of NJPSA

 Debra Bradley has been the Director of Government Relations for the New Jersey Principals and Supervisors Association since 1990.
 In this capacity, she serves as the Association’s chief lobbyist before the United States Congress, the State Legislature, the State Board of Education and all federal and state agencies involved in the regulation of public education.
 She is directly responsible for the development and advocacy of NJPSA’s legislative agenda which covers a broad spectrum of educational issues including the preparation, support and development of school leaders, school finance, collective bargaining/employment issues and school reform issues.
 Prior to joining NJPSA, Debra spent eleven years working for the National Labor Relations Board at its field offices in Newark and Philadelphia.
 Ms. Bradley received her J.D. from Seton University School of Law in 1986.
 She received her undergraduate degree from Lafayette College in Easton, Pennsylvania with a major in Government and Law.

-Jennifer Keyes-Maloney, Esq. - Assistant Director for Government Relations
+Jennifer Lamon, Esq. - Assistant Director of Government Relations

 Robert Schwartz, Esq. - Chief Counsel